xmtp/proto/PROTOCOL.md

 Message content is encoded using a content type framework represented by the [EncodedContent type](https://github.com/xmtp/proto/blob/main/proto/message_contents/xmtp_envelope.proto).
 Usage of the content type framework is governed by [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md).

 The bytes of the `EncodedContent` are wrapped in [SignedContent](https://github.com/xmtp/proto/blob/main/proto/message_contents/xmtp_envelope.proto), signed using the pre-key of the sender.
 The signature covers the bytes of the `EncodedContent` and the bytes of the [MessageHeaderV2](https://github.com/xmtp/proto/blob/main/proto/message_contents/xmtp_envelope.proto) to frustrate replay attacks. `SignedContent` is then encrypted using the key material from the invitation and wrapped in [Ciphertext](https://github.com/xmtp/proto/blob/main/proto/message_contents/ciphertext.proto).
 Finally [MessageV2](https://github.com/xmtp/proto/blob/main/proto/message_contents/xmtp_envelope.proto) combines the `Ciphertext` and the bytes of the message header.
+The encoded `MessageV2` is the payload of an envelope published into a conversation topic.

 ## V1